reidlai/cp630-final-project/project_report.md

 3. **MLOps Pipeline**: This is a very important container whereby information mapping from dataset to database table, data clean-up, feature engineering, model training and testing take place.
 4. **Machine Learning Model**: This is LightGBM model mentioned by Huang (2020).
 5. **Payment Processing Service**: This is public facing service that expose to payment gateway and response for the processing of payments from merchants who made the Payment request.
-6. **Message Bus**: This message queue service facilitates to trigger fraud detection asynchronously as back office operation without impact against API throughput.
-7. **Machine Learning Inference Service**: This services mainly serve all fraud detection request against incoming payment request.
+6. **Machine Learning Inference Service**: This services mainly serve all fraud detection request against incoming payment request.
 It will get and use machine learning model to identify any possible frauds.
-8. **Payment Notification Service**: This service sends email alerts to customers if the transaction is successful or on hold if potential fraud detected.
-If potential fraud is detected, security office will also be notified.
+7. **Payment Notification Service**: This service sends email alerts to customers if the transaction is successful or on hold if potential fraud detected.
-9. **Payment Request Portal:** This UI targets to serve security office to manage payment request, especially those with fraud detected by Machine Learning Inference Service.
+8. **Payment Request Portal (Fraud Detection Portal):** This UI targets to serve security office to manage payment request, especially those with fraud detected by Machine Learning Inference Service.

 ###### Business Events and Workflow